Terry Smith (American football, born 1959): Personal life

-Working with edX, Smith also created five unique course pathways that are specific for the WFA players and coaches, which include Women in Leadership, Entrepreneurship, Personal Finance, Public Speaking, and NIL Branding.
+Working with edX, Smith also created five unique course pathways that are designed specifically for the WFA players, which include Women in Leadership, Entrepreneurship, Personal Finance, Public Speaking, and NIL Branding, because these are the five key core areas that the WFA players will most benefit from in their personal development and in their current and future careers.

 Working with commissioner Lisa King, Smith also did work to initiate the WFA's expansion into Canada, the creation and development of WFA Properties and WFA Films, and the creation of the WFA Flag National Pro Tour, which is a nationwide and international Flag Football competition.